 SMILE, or Small Incision Lenticule Extraction, is the newest laser vision correction procedure on the market - and Dr. Parkhurst is among the first in the nation certified to perform this breakthrough procedure!
 SMILE is a minimally-invasive surgery for those with myopia, or nearsightedness.
 SMILE is safe, comfortable, and fast - just like LASIK - and may be an option for people who have been told that they are not good candidates for other vision correction procedures, like modern LASIK or PRK.

 The procedure takes place on the inside of the cornea.
 First, a thin flap is cut from the surface of the cornea using precise laser technology and folded back.
 In just seconds the excimer laser removes corneal tissue to custom alter the refraction.
-SMILE is a quick, minimally-invasive procedure, and best of all, virtually painless.
+SMILE is a quick, minimally invasive procedure, and best of all, virtually painless.

 Want to know more about SMILE?
 Click here or contact Parkhurst NuVision directly at 210-615-9358 to see which advanced vision correction procedure is right for you!

 The Visian ICL (Implantable Collamer Lens or Implantable Contact lens) is an advanced form of vision correction providing ultra-hi def vision to correct nearsightedness and astigmatism.
 The Visian ICL produces excellent vision results.
 In fact, many top performing athletes, Olympians, and US Military snipers have embraced the Visian ICL procedure because of the reliable visual clarity it achieves.
 Implantable lenses function similar to contact lenses to correct poor vision.
-They are able to produce superior vision results becuase they help they natural lens of the eye work better, without the need for removal or permanent reshaping of any part of the eye.
+They are able to produce superior vision results because they help the natural lens of the eye work better, without the need for removal or permanent reshaping of any part of the eye.

 The Visian ICL is designed to offer permanent vision correction without the need for any maintenance in the future.
 One unique thing about the Visian ICL is that it can be removed or replaced if vision needs change over time.
 The clear lenses are placed behind the iris and in front of the natural lens.
 This enables light to focus properly on the retina.
 As an added benefit, the Visian ICL lens material contains UV protection that blocks harmful UV rays.